LHNCBC/MalariaScreener/README.md

 # Introduction
+To improve malaria diagnostics, the Lister Hill National Center for Biomedical Communications, an R&D division of the US National Library of Medicine, in collaboration with NIH’s National Institute of Allergy and Infectious Diseases (NIAID) and Mahidol-Oxford University, is developing a fully-automated system for parasite detection and counting in blood films.

 Automated malaria light microscopy remains a challenge and an active area of research.
 Malaria Screener is an Android mobile application designed to make smartphones an affordable yet effective solution to this issue.
 The idea is to utilize the high-resolution